 After cut, the indigo is bundled and loaded into steeping tanks.
 It is wet and weighted, and the fermentation process begins.
 When the indigo leaves are soaked, they release indican, which is the chemical precursor to indigo dye.
 It takes 12 to 14 hours of steeping for the indican to be hydrolysed/ broken down into indoxyl through chemical reaction with water.

-Above: images of the fermentation and extraction processes.
+Above and below: images of the fermentation and extraction processes.

 The leaves are then removed and returned to the soil via composting.
 What’s left behind is a yellow-green coloured water, which goes on to be processed even further.
 This solution is agitated in order to be oxidised, which creates a mass of indigotin that collects at the bottom of the tank.